Deepali949593/Event-Ticket_token/README.md

         return null;
     }
 }

 Notes
-Make sure MongoDB is running and accessible before starting the server.
+- Make sure MongoDB is running and accessible before starting the server.

-Replace the email credentials with your own for email functionality.
+- Replace the email credentials with your own for email functionality.

-For production, consider environment variables or config files to secure sensitive data.
+- For production, consider environment variables or config files to secure sensitive data.

-Static HTML files are served from resources/public/ folder.
+- Static HTML files are served from resources/public/ folder.

-yaml
-Copy
-Edit

 ---